Decurity/semgrep-smart-contracts/README.md

-olympus-dao-staking-incorrect-call-order | OlympusDAO, FloorDAO, Heavens Gate, Jump Farm, QuantumWN | The order of calling the transferFrom() and rebase() functions is incorrect in Olympus DAO forks compound-precision-loss | Hundred Finance, Midas Finance, Onyx Protocol | In Compound forks if there is a market with totalSupply = 0 and collateralFactor != 0 a precision loss attack is possible if redeemAmount is taken from the arguments of redeemFresh() thirdweb-vulnerability | Swopple Token, TIME Token, NAME Token, HXA Token | In contracts that support Multicall and ERC2771Context an Arbitrary Address Spoofing attack is possible
+olympus-dao-staking-incorrect-call-order | OlympusDAO, FloorDAO, Heavens Gate, Jump Farm, QuantumWN | The order of calling the transferFrom() and rebase() functions is incorrect in Olympus DAO forks compound-precision-loss | Hundred Finance, Midas Finance, Onyx Protocol | In Compound forks if there is a market with totalSupply = 0 and collateralFactor != 0 a precision loss attack is possible if redeemAmount is taken from the arguments of redeemFresh() thirdweb-vulnerability | Swopple Token, TIME Token, NAME Token, HXA Token | In contracts that support Multicall and ERC2771Context an Arbitrary Address Spoofing attack is possible exact-balance-check | Generic | Testing the balance of an account as a basis for some action has risks associated with unexpected receipt of ether or another token, including tokens deliberately transfered to cause such tests to fail, as an MEV attack.

 ## Gas Optimization Rules